cdstudio/react-without-inline-styles/README.md

 ## What are inline styles?

 Inline styles are CSS styles written in javascript and added directly to a React Component.
-This trend started with this presentation: [React: CSS in JS](https://speakerdeck.com/vjeux/react-css-in-js) and started spreading with introduction of [Radium](https://github.com/FormidableLabs/radium), which in fact tries to solve issues that appear when you start using inline styles.
+This trend started with the presentation [React: CSS in JS](https://speakerdeck.com/vjeux/react-css-in-js) and began spreading with introduction of [Radium](https://github.com/FormidableLabs/radium), which in fact tries to solve issues that appear when you start using inline styles.
 There is [a talk by Michael Chan](https://www.youtube.com/watch?v=ERB1TJBn32c) on why it's cool and (just a little) why it's not.

 ## Ok, what's wrong?